 Use Fretboard Diagrams for custom/complex chords

 The Fretboard Diagrams palette in the Advanced Workspace provides a set of 21 common chord diagrams for the guitar (see: Fretboard Diagrams).
-This palette consists of a single example of a major, minor, and seventh cord for each diatonic scale tone (CDEFGAB).
+This palette consists of a single example of a major, minor, and seventh chord for each diatonic scale tone (CDEFGAB).
 These 21 chords are adequate for many simple pop or folk music scores.

 When these standard chords are not enough, they can be used as a starting point for creating modified chord diagrams, via the Inspector.
 This technique enables the use of chord extensions, alterations, different voicings, and different positions, versus the 21 standard diagrams.
 Alternatively, users may prefer to begin with a blank diagram and create their chords "freehand."